bibleexchange/courses/synoptic-gospels/001_introduction/0001_introduction-to-synoptic-gospels.md

 ### Synoptic

+The Synoptic Gosples are those Gospels that are similar and in many instances the same.
 Synoptic is a term for the gospels of Matthew, Mark and Luke which present a synopsis of the same series of events, whereas in John&#8217;s gospel the narrative and discourses are different.

 ### Synopsis